 - The Stock Car Racing Collection collects material documenting stock car racing and selectively acquires information about other forms of automobile racing.

-- University Archives & Records is the official repository for Appalachian State University records.
+- University Archives & Records Management Services is the official repository for Appalachian State University records.
 It collects and preserves university records with historic or administrative value.
 The office operates the records management program mandated by North Carolina law.